 His message was to coffee professionals.
 He was talking about the economics of different ways to prepare coffee in coffee shops.

 But… he did make a point I think we can all learn from.

 He was talking about how fine to grind your coffee beans.
 In coffee shops they tend to grind their beans finer rather than coarser.
 Why?
 Because if you have a finer grind, with smaller coffee particles, you can reduce the brew time.

 In other words, if you want to extract the flavor from a coffee bean a little faster, grind it a little finer.
 And in coffee shops they can make more money if they can brew each cup or batch a little faster.

-But there is a downside to grinding finer.
 You get more “fines”.